vasampavan/sorting-visualizer/README.md

   - Heap Sort
 - **Visualization Controls**:
   - Adjust the speed of the sorting visualization using a slider.
-  - Bars representing the array elements change colors during selection, swaps, and sorting:
-    - Selected bars are highlighted in red.
-    - Pivot element in Quick Sort is highlighted in purple.
   - Sorted bars turn green.

 ## How to Use